stackaccount1/stackaccount1/README.md

 ### Hi there 👋

-- 🔭 I’m building Ethereum communities!
-- 🌱 I’m currently learning vyper, solidity, brownie, hardhat, and react.
+- 🌱 I’m building on ethereum

 [active on gitlab as well](https://gitlab.com/stackaccount1)